lachrist/estree-sentry/README.md

   eval("'use strict'; void 0; var x = 123"); // returns undefined and not 'use strict';
   ```

-2. The parse do not consider the closure context of code intended to be fed to a direct eval call.
-As a result, the parse is not tolerant enough and raises too many syntactic errors:
+2. The parser do not consider the closure context of code intended to be fed to a direct eval call.
+As a result, the parser is not tolerant enough and raises too many syntactic errors:

   ```js
   // new.target //